 Since this art form holds such rich possibilities for personal expression, I enjoy teaching others how to make a wide variety of book styles.
 As described on the Shared Spaces Bookmaking webpage, I offer both workshops and customized collaborative projects.
-My 2013 workshops include ones at Asheville BookWorks, Appalachian State University's Turchin Center for the Visual Arts (Boone, NC), the Florence Thomas Memorial Art School (West Jefferson, NC), and the Morgan Art of Papermaking Conservatory and Educational Foundation (Cleveland, OH).
-For details about each workshop's focus and dates, please check the Shared Spaces Bookmaking webpage.
+My latest 2013 workshop, "Exploring Every Angle," was offered September 14-15 at the Morgan Art of Papermaking Conservatory and Educational Foundation (Cleveland, OH).

 Various one-of-a-kind and editioned books are shown on the Portfolio of Artist's Books and Books & Tales parts of this site, where you'll also find information about the books being represented by Vamp & Tramp Booksellers.